bismahzafar-10/Cloud-Native-Physics-Informed-Hybrid-Quantum-Predictive-Maintenance-System/README.md

 | Model                   | Accuracy | Status       |
 | ----------------------- | -------- | ------------ |
 | 4-Qubit Variational QNN | 85.25%   | Experimental |

+> **Note:** Quantum results correspond to an experimental proof-of-concept implementation on a reduced feature subset and are intended to evaluate feasibility rather than outperform optimized classical baselines.

 ---